dmfay/massive-js/tasks-and-transactions.md

 ## Options

 `db.withConnection` and `db.withTransaction` may each take a second `options` argument.
+Consult the pg-promise documentation for a complete overview of [task options](https://vitaly-t.github.io/pg-promise/Database.html#task) and [transaction options](https://vitaly-t.github.io/pg-promise/Database.html#tx).

-In `withConnection`, the only functional option is `tag`, which allows tracking queries from the task using [pg-monitor](https://github.com/vitaly-t/pg-monitor).
+The `tag` option allows tracking queries from a task or transaction using [pg-monitor](https://github.com/vitaly-t/pg-monitor).

 ```javascript
 db.withConnection(callback, {